nus-cs2030s/2324-s2/docs/labs/lab8-question.md

         - `Timing.java`: Timing helper class.
         - `Source.class`: The data source.

+!!! warning "Errata"
+    The earlier version of this incorrectly state that you cannot use loops.
+    You are allowed to use loops.
+    The only restriction is that the concurrency has to be done with `CompletableFuture` and not the parallel version of stream.

 ## Preliminary

 The rental data shows the state of housing rental in Singapore.
 The data is composed of 4 rows: